-The opening date for the Squid (Illex) fishery is 1 July.
+The opening date for the Squid (filex) fishery is 1 July.

 Any quota listed for squid may be increased by a transfer from any "coastal state" as defined in Article 1, paragraph 3 of the NAFO Convention, provided that the TAC for squid is not exceeded.
-Transfers made to Contracting Farties conducting fisheries for squid in the Regulatory Area shall be reported to the Executive Socretary, and their report shall be made as promptly as possible.
+Transfers made to Contracting Parties conducting fisherics for squid in the Regulatory Area shall be reported to the Executive Secretary, and the report shall be made as promptly as possible

-Contracting Parties conducting fisheries are as yet undetermined, although their sams shall not exceed the difference between the total of allocations to other Contracting Parties are as yet undetermined, although their sams shall not exceed the difference between the total of allocations to other Contracting Parties of the date on which, for this stock, accommanded reported cacler that has been very all contracting Parties and then 100 percent of the TAC for that stock without delay all Contracting Parties of the date on which, for this stock, accommanded remained by vessels of the Contracting Parties is estimated to equal 50 and then 100 percent of the TAC for that stock contracting Parties shall inform the NAFO Executive Secretary before 1 December 1999 of the measures to be taken to meet the advice of the NAFO Scientific Council.
+Nut specified because the allocation to these Contracting Parties are as yet undetermined, although their sum shall not exceed the difference between the total of allocations to other Contracting Parties and the TAC.
+Of which no more than 40% (690 t) may be fished before 1 May 2000 and no more than 80% (1380 t) may be fished before 1 October 2000.

+Each Contracting Party shall notify the Executive Secretary bi-weekly of catches taken by its vessels from this stock.
+Not more than 2500 tons may be fished before July 1, 2000.
+The Executive Secretary shall notify without delay all Contracting Parties of the date on which, for this stock, accumulated reported catch taken by vessels of the Contracting Parties is estimated to equal 50 and then 100 percent of the TAC for that stock.
+Contracting Parties shall inform the NAFO Executive Secretary before 1 December 1999 of the measures to be taken to meet the advice of the NAFO Scientific Council.